dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-06-12-bitcoin-is-an-idea.md

 As is apparent by studying their writings, the cypherpunks cared a great deal about the idea of digital cash.
-In 1993, Eric Hughes discussed the idea of digital cash, its relation to privacy, and its importance for a free society in *A Cypherpunk\'s Manifesto*: "Since we desire privacy, we must ensure that each party to a transaction have knowledge only of that which is directly necessary for that transaction.
+In 1993, Eric Hughes discussed the idea of digital cash, its relation to privacy, and its importance for a free society in *A Cypherpunk's Manifesto*: "Since we desire privacy, we must ensure that each party to a transaction have knowledge only of that which is directly necessary for that transaction.
 Since any information can be spoken of, we must ensure that we reveal as little as